 For Windows 10 Users

-Method 2 – Move Taskbar by Drag and Drop
+Method 2 – Move Taskbar by Using Mouse Drag and Drop

-This method is quite easy to change taskbar location on any Windows PC.
-Follow below steps:
+This method is quite easy to change the taskbar location on any of your Windows PC.
+Follow the steps below:

-- Right-click on blank portion (free space) of taskbar
+- Right-click on the blank portion (free space) of the taskbar

-- Now, left click on taskbar with your mouse and hold it, then, drag the taskbar to anywhere on the screen where you want to set it.
+- Now, left click on the taskbar with your mouse and hold it, then, drag the taskbar anywhere on the screen where you want to set it.

 - Lock the taskbar by right-click and check “lock the taskbar”